Office of Business Opportunity

 Question: What factors are considered in determining whether disparity exists?

 Answer: Disparity is calculated in the form of an index.
 The disparity index is a ratio of the percentage of utilization and the percentage of availability of M/WBE firms.
 If the disparity index is 100, the utilization of M/WBE is leveled with the availability of M/WBEs in the market area.
 If the index is less than 80, it indicates that M/WBEs are significantly underutilized by an entity based on availability.
-Indices between 80 and 100 - which is close to full participation indicates underutilization though not significant.
+Indices between 80 and 100, which is close to full participation, indicates underutilization though not significant.
+Additional quantitative analyses performed include an analysis of the utilization of M/WBE firms in private sector contracting as well as a statistical analysis of disparities in business formation rates, projected growth rates, and self-employment revenue.
+Finally, to perform a qualitative analysis, anecdotal evidence – including, but not limited to, survey responses, focus groups, public meetings, interviews, and written responses / comments – is collected and analyzed to fully evaluate potential barriers faced by M/WBE firms in business formation, business growth, and contracting (both public and private).

 Question: Has the City of Houston ever conducted a Disparity Study?
 What were the results the of previous disparity studies?